-- 2.9.
-The Study of Names - 2.9.1.
-It is obligatory to have knowledge about the basics of laws and customs in naming persons, as well as about geographical specialties in the professional genealogist's research realm. - 2.9.2 Knowledge of the meaning and etymology of family names and given names is not necessary. - 2.10.
+2.9.
+Study of names

+- 2.9.1.
+It is obligatory to have knowledge about the basics of laws and customs in naming persons, and about geographical specialties in the claimed geographical area, like the question under which family name (surname) a married couple appears after the marriage. - 2.9.2 Knowledge of the meaning and etymology of family names and given names is not necessary.
+Changes in family names over time, in particular when the family crossed linguistic borders, should be recognised.

+2.10.
 Diplomatics